Essential for keeping the airport's runway and airfield operating 24/7

 Airfield Operations manages all aircraft and other vehicle movements on the airfield.
 Our remit also includes runway lighting and control, and making sure that all health, safety and aviation requirements are met.
-Our active fire service is also part of the airfield team.
+The airport's fire service is also part of the airfield team.

 How do we work?

 Airfield Operations teams work around the clock to keep the airfield operating efficiently, safely and in compliance with regulations.
-The airside management team consist of the Airside Operations Manager, Airside Control Lead and Airside Flow Lead – who all work together to keep the airport safe and operational. .
+The airside management team consists of the Airside Operations Manager, Airside Control Lead and Airside Flow Lead – who all work together to keep the airport safe and operational.

 As part of our role, we liaise with ground handlers and service providers, making sure that Gatwick maintains its standards and obligations in line with Civil Aviation Authority requirements.

 Gatwick Airport is the world's busiest single runway operation, so we need to be alert and ready to tackle any problem that may arise.

 Whether dealing with an aircraft emergency, medical response, a chemical spill, wildlife dispersal, volcanic ash, ice, snow or even calling in bee keepers, they’re always thinking on their feet.